thexeno/tt08-rgbw-controller/docs/info.md

 7. white: 0x00 - 0xFF
 8. bypass mode: 0xA4 for the color generation, 0x21 bypass

-Not that in between each byte is mandatory to toggle the CS signal, since in reality a full transaction is interpreted as a 8 individual single byte transactions.
+Note that in between each byte is mandatory to toggle the CS signal, since in reality a full transaction is interpreted as a 8 individual single byte transactions.
+Therefore, if the bus gets corrupted, sending any data without preamble with more than 8 bytes, will ensure a clean bus state ready to be synchronized again.
+Otherwise a reset is an alternative.

 ## How to test